ifad/clammit/README.md

   POST /clammit/scan
 ```

 This is the endpoint to submit files for scanning only.
-The request must have content-type ```multipart/form-data```
-and any files to be scanned should be attached as file objects.
-Clammit will return an HTTP status code of 200 if
+Any files to be scanned should be attached as file objects.
-the request is clean and 418 if there is a bad attachment.
+Clammit will return an HTTP status code of 200 if the request is clean and 418 if there is a bad attachment.

 ### Test